 It is said that you can see half the counties in Ireland from the top of the Slieve Blooms.
 Alternatively wander around the foothills of the mountains, visiting the quaint villages, taking your time to stop along the way.
 These are places where people will take the time to talk to you, where tourists are not so common and where the locals will have a genuine interest in you.

-The Slieve Bloom Mountains are a hill walker’s paradise.
+The Slieve Bloom Mountains are a hill walkers paradise.
 The mountains are not so high as to be dangerous, yet are not so low that they can still provide a challenge to every grade of walker.
-There is a wide choice of looped walks, long distance way-marked walks or simply take to the hills with a good guide who will tailor make the walk for you.
+There is a wide choice of looped walks and long distance way-marked walks to help you to explore and enjoy this beautiful area.

 The quiet roads and forestry trails and the range of gentle and challenging slopes of the Slieve Blooms also make the mountains a cyclists paradise.